-The Redeemable Warrants are subject to redemption commencing December 14, 1996 by the Company under certain conditions.
+As of December 14, 1996, the Redeemable Warrants are subject to redemption commencing December 14, 1996 by the Company under certain conditions.
 Redemption of the Redeemable Warrants could encourage holders to exercise the Redeemable Warrants and pay the exercise price at a time when it may be disadvantageous for the holders to do so, to sell the Redeemable Warrants at the current market price when they might otherwise wish to hold the Redeemable Warrants, or to accept the redemption price, which may be substantially less than the market value of the Redeemable Warrants at the time of redemption.
 The holders of the Redeemable Warrants will automatically forfeit their rights to purchase the shares of Common Stock issuable upon exercise of such Redeemable Warrants unless the Redeemable Warrants are exercised before they are redeemed.
-The holders of Redeemable Warrants will not possess any rights as stockholders of the Company unless and until such Redeemable Warrants are exercised.
-See "Description of Securities--Redeemable Warrants."
+The holders of Redeemable Warrants do not possess any rights as stockholders of the Company unless and until such Redeemable Warrants are exercised.